Andy Sugden: Storylines

-Andy as he appeared in 1996.

 Andy arrives in Emmerdale and is fostered by Jack (Clive Hornby) and Sarah Sugden (Alyson Spiro), but finds it difficult to settle with the Sugden family.
 While on-site at a quarry, his foot lodges on a rock and gets trapped, forcing Jack to rescue him.
 When his father, Billy Hopwood (David Crellin), visits Emmerdale, Andy is persuaded to move into a caravan with him and disown the Sugdens.
 Billy breaks his promise to change and returns to committing petty crimes, up to the point where he robs the local post office and ends up killing its owner – Vic Windsor (Alun Lewis).
 In light of Vic's death and the post office incident, Billy is arrested and Andy moves back in with the Sugdens.

 By then, Andy has grown close with his Jack and Sarah's young son Robert (Christopher Smith).
 This continues as the pair grow concerned when Jack and Sarah begin arguing over the farm.
 Sarah is annoyed with Jack for keeping Andy and off school to work on the farm.
 The subsequent discovery that Sarah is having an affair with Richie Carter (Glenn Lamont) causes the family to break up.
 Jack is awarded custody of Robert while Sarah is awarded custody of Robert's little sister Victoria (Hannah Midgley).
 Andy decides to stay with Jack.
 When the farm faces financial ruin, Andy decides to set fire to the barn for the insurance payout.
 However, Sarah and Richie are in the barn; the fire ends up killing Sarah and putting Richie in hospital.
 Richie blames Jack for the fire, but withdraws his statement to protect Andy.